neozenith/neozenith.github.io/blog/posts/2019-06-18-Advanced-python-testing.md

 With the help of the [`pytest-vcr`][pytestvcr] plugin I was able to mock out our HTTP traffic in our API test wrappers.
 This cached response reduced the tests from 14 seconds to 1.4 seconds.

+So reducing cycle time to answer questions means we can learn faster.
+The time it takes for your team to triage bugs and assert truths and expectations means other tasks come down from weeks to days or hours to seconds.

+Have fun testing!

 # References